mine-exchange/partners-api/README.en.md

 ## Webhook Order Status Notifications 📢

-You can (and we strongly recommend) subscribe a URL on your server to receive notifications about order status changes.
+You can (and we strongly recommend you) subscribe a URL on your server for notifications on order status changes.

-The "***{{Callback URL}}***" is specified in your personal account under the "API Settings" tab.
+The "***{{Callback URL}}***" is specified in your personal account under the **API Settings** tab.
-When an order’s status changes, the system will send an HTTP POST request to your "***{{Callback URL}}***" with a request body containing the **{{Order}}** object (see [Order Object Schema (Used in Numerous API Requests and Responses)](#order-object-schema-used-in-numerous-api-requests-and-responses)).
+When an order’s status changes, the system will send an HTTP **POST** request to your "***{{Callback URL}}***" with a request body containing the **[Order](#order-object-schema-used-in-many-api-requests-and-responses)** object.

 Your server must respond with a **2XX** status code.
-If this does not occur, the webhook will be retried after a delay.
+If it does not, the webhook will be retried after a delay.
 With each subsequent failure, the delay increases and the webhook is retried.
-At the time of writing, we have set 10 notification retries, but this may change without notice.
+At the time of writing, up to 10 retry attempts are allowed, though this may change without notice.

-💡 For testing webhooks, you can use the excellent third-party tool: [webhook.site](https://webhook.site), which provides a URL for notifications and allows you to monitor their arrival via your browser.
+💡 To test webhooks, you can use the excellent third-party tool [webhook.site](https://webhook.site), which provides a URL for receiving notifications and allows you to monitor them via your browser.

-### Webhook Notification Verification
+### Verifying the Authenticity of Webhook Notifications

-For security purposes (to verify that the webhook was sent from an official source), webhook notifications include a signature that hashes the request body using the signature key.
+For security purposes (to ensure that the webhook was sent by an official source), webhook notifications include a signature that hashes the request body using the signature key.

-You can (and we strongly recommend) verify the signature on your side by comparing the signature received in the header (`X-Signature`) with one generated on your side.
+You can (and we strongly recommend you) verify the signature on your end by comparing the signature received in the header (`X-Signature`) with the one generated on your side.

-The signature is generated automatically using the exact same algorithm as for [API request signatures](#api-request-signature).
+The signature is generated automatically using the exact same algorithm as in the [API Request Signature](#api-request-signature).